open-sauced/maintainer-intro-course/README.md

 ---

-## 🤝 Contributing to this Repository
+## 🤝 Contributing to OpenSauced Becoming a Maintainer Repository

 We encourage you to contribute to OpenSauced!
 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
 Please check out the [Contributing Guidelines](/CONTRIBUTING.md) for information on how to contribute.